ibexa/documentation-user/docs/content_management/collaborative_editing.md

 # Collaborative editing

-Collaborative editing is a feature that allows multiple users to work on the same content item at the same time.
+Collaborative editing is a feature that allows multiple users to work on the same content or product - whether to preview, review, or edit it.
-The system automatically tracks changes and allows users to collaborate within a single application, without the need for third-party tools.
-Users can work together and use a real-time editor to create and review content live.
-This makes teamwork faster, more efficient, and simplifies content review process.
+By giving users access to preview the content before it's published, review and collaboration becomes much easier.
+An additional option here is the ability to copy a link to the content item, which allows to share it through communication channels.
-It allows to work directly with members of other teams, such as subject matter experts, compliance professionals, and sales representatives, to increase content quality.
+It improves collaboration with members of other teams, such as subject matter experts, compliance professionals, and sales representatives, to increase content quality.

+A more advanced part of the collaboration feature is the Real-time editing.
+Users can edit and review content in real time, making teamwork faster, more efficient, and streamlining the content review process.
+The system automatically tracks changes, allowing seamless collaboration within a single content item.

 ## Collaboration session

-When you create a new draft of content item you can invite other users to join a collaboration session, thanks to [CKEditor collaboration features](https://ckeditor.com/ckeditor-5/capabilities/collaboration-features/).
+When you create a new draft of content item you can invite other users to join a collaboration session.

 To invite collaborators, click the **Share** button, which creates a new collaboration session.